BaumSebastian/ALVA/README.md

 ## General

-Adversarial Latent Vector Adjustment (ALVA) is a novel data augmentation method proposed by the following paper: [insert link].
+Adversarial Latent Vector Adjustment (ALVA) is a novel data augmentation method proposed by the following paper: [link will come].
 It addresses two challenges in the field of data augmentation:

 - How can we generate representative data without any prior knowledge about the underlying data distribution?
 - How can we ensure that the newly generated data will provide new, unseen edge cases and are therefore valuable for further training?